john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 Cells survive if they have one to four neighbours.
 If a cell has exactly three neighbours, it is born.
 It is similar to Conway's Game of Life in that patterns that do not have a living cell adjacent to 1, 4, or 5 other living cells in any generation will behave identically to it.

+###### Optional Parameters

+* *comlpexity*: Float [0.0, 1.0]
+ * Determines the number of times to seed from a given cell. (default 1.0)
+* *density*: Float [0.0, 1.0]
+ * Determines how many cells to seed from. (default 1.0)

+###### Results

+perfect, unbiased

 ###### Notes

-Results: perfect, unbiased

-Using Cellular Automation to generate a maze is a really fun idea, and it is even reasonably fast.
+Using Cellular Automation to generate a maze is a really fun idea, but it is definitely the slowest maze-generating algorithm.
 And the result is a "perfect" maze, but not always the hardest maze.
 Generating a few of these mazes, you begin to see that the results are frequently quick easy to solve.

 More research is needed to create a post-processing step to remove the typical Cellular Automaton defects.

+## Dungeon Rooms

+###### The Algorithm

+This is a variation on Hunt-and-Kill where the initial maze has rooms carved out of it, instead of being completely flat.

+###### Optional Parameters

+* *grid*: MazeArray
+ * A pre-built maze array filled with one, or many, rooms.
+* *hunt_order*: String ['random', 'serpentine']
+ * Determines how the next cell to hunt from will be chosen. (default 'random')

+###### Results

+imperfect, unbiased

+###### Notes

+Theseus traversed a maze to find a minotaur in the center.
+So it is with a lot of games; the player will traverse the maze to find a room filled with enemies or treasure.
+To that end, I developed this algorithm to aid people whose goal is more than to just create any old maz.e

 ## Eller's